 The Graduate Student Association plans programs in four areas:

 - Community service

 Presentations and Conversations in Research (PCR) allow students to present their research in a relaxed atmosphere to other students.

 The GSA also works closely with the Alumni Association to bring in speakers from various science careers, enabling students to explore different career paths.
 The GSA sponsors a Women in Science seminar series, as well as a Bridging the Gap seminar series to promote the bench-to-bedside aspect of research.

 The GSA hosts several Social Hours each semester and plans trips to local museums and sporting events, providing students with discounted tickets.

 The Graduate Student Association is open to all students in JCBS and encourages participation from new students during Welcome Month activities as well as other events year-round.
-You can find the list of Welcome Month activities here.
 There are countless ways to volunteer and contribute to the GSA, from attending and helping us plan events to soliciting donations for our Annual Halloween Charity Raffle.

 Want to learn more?
 Find us on Facebook.

 Graduate Student Association Events

 11 - 4 pm